London Government Act 1939: General provisions

 Section 31 of the act provided qualifications for being elected and holding office, permitting local government electors for the area, freehold or leasehold owners within the area or those residing in the area for 12 months preceding the election to vote.

 Section 32 of the act provided that there is no term limit for office and outgoing officers may be re-elected.

 Section 33–35 of the act disqualified certain individuals for being elected and, including the bankrupt, those receiving poor relief, and coroners.

 Committees

 Section 59 of the act granted local authorities the power to appoint committees for any purpose.

 Section 60 of the act required the county council and the borough councils to appoint a finance committee.

-Section 62 of the act required the council council to appoint a mental hospitals committee for the purposes of the Lunacy and Mental Deficiency Treatment Acts 1890 to 1930 and the Mental Deficiency Acts 1913 to 1927.
+Section 62 of the act required the council to appoint a mental hospitals committee for the purposes of the Lunacy and Mental Deficiency Treatment Acts 1890 to 1930 and the Mental Deficiency Acts 1913 to 1927.